ourpalace/ourcord/CONTRIBUTING.md

 ## 8. How to suggest a feature or enhancement

-> _This section will give contributors context before they make suggestions that may not align with the project’s needs._
+> _This section will give a desired process for suggesting a feature_
-_

 ---

 ## 9. Code review process